Plump, fragrant, and gently sweet.

 ------------

-Green onions have been cultivated since the Nara period and boast the oldest history among Kyoto vegetables.
+Green onions boast the oldest history among Kyoto vegetables, said to have been cultivated since the Nara period.
 The leaves are soft, full of flavor, and full of sweetness.
-In winter, when the leaves are in season, the thickness of the leaves increases, making them even sweeter.
+In winter, when it reaches its peak season, the leaves thicken and become even sweeter.

-There is almost no spiciness typical of green onions, and you can taste the sweet flavor unique to Kujo green onions as if you were chewing into them.
-It becomes soft when heated, and you can enjoy a corn-like flavor that is not found in raw Kujo green onions. ■ Kujo green onions, which are famous as Kyoto vegetables
+There is almost no spiciness typical of green onions, and you can savor the sweet umami unique to Kujo green onions.
+When cooked, it softens and offers a corn-like flavor that raw Kujo green onions don't have, which is another appeal. ■ Kujo Negi, famous as a Kyoto vegetable

 ■ Softens when heated, making it easy to use in cooking